lcbathtissue/IOT_Project/README.md

 # My Django Project

-This is a Django project that [brief description].

-# My Django Project

-This is a Django project that [brief description].
+This is a Django project that takes photoresistor sensor readings from and Arduino and sends them to a Raspberry Pi using a bluetooth module and is then presented using a Django webserver.

 ## Project Structure